-CRYSTAL A. DEGREGORY is a historian and storyteller who specializes in black higher education and college student activism, DR. CRYSTAL A. DEGREGORY is the inaugural director of the Atwood Institute for Race, Education, and the Democratic Ideal at Kentucky State University, where she is an associate professor of history.
+CRYSTAL A. DEGREGORY is a historian and storyteller whose research interests include black higher education and college student activism, DR. CRYSTAL A. DEGREGORY is the inaugural director of the Atwood Institute for Race, Education, and the Democratic Ideal at Kentucky State University, where she is an associate professor of history.
 She is also the founder of the HBCUstory, an advocacy initiative preserving, presenting, and promoting inspiring stories of HBCUs past and present, for their future.

 A favored speaker public speaker and sought-after commentator, Dr. deGregory offers a wide-range of expertise on multiple topics including history, culture, education, black fraternity and sorority life, and of course, HBCUs.
 In addition to regularly contributing to HBCUstory.org and The HBCU Digest, her words have appeared in The New York Times, USA Today, and The Tennessean.
 She has presented to audiences at TEDx, SXSWedu, the Southern Festival of Books, the Nashville Public Library, Nashville Public Television, The New School, Middle Tennessee State University’s Center for Historic Preservation, Andrew Jackson’s Hermitage, Ford, Nissan North America, National Institutes of Health, and National Institute of Environmental Health Sciences.
 She has also given talks and served on panels for Alcorn State, Fisk, Florida Memorial, Howard, Michigan-Ann Arbor, Tennessee State, Vanderbilt, and Western Kentucky universities.
 She also served as the graduation speaker for her alma mater Bishop Michael Eldon School, and was commencement speaker for the inaugural University of The Bahamas, Northern Campus graduation exercise.